bramca/CLI-Games/README.md

 `*` these are foods randomly placed on the field.
 They increase your *Snake* length by 1.<br>
 `%` these are super foods.
 They increase your *Snake* length by 5.<br>

-Scoring is equal to the size of your *Snake*.
+Scoring is equal to the size of your *Snake*.<br>
+If you quit or it is Game Over, your score will be written to *snake_highscores.txt* file in the root folder of this repo.

 # Maze Runner
 A self made game trying out the [Wave Function Collapse Algorithm](https://github.com/mxgmn/WaveFunctionCollapse) to generate an endless maze.